Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-How long does it take to get a credit line for my business?
+How long does it take to get a line of credit for my business?

 It depends on your lender.
-Online providers are typically the fastest and can get you access to your credit line in as little as one business day.
-Banks and credit unions can take as long as a week or two.
-SBA CAPLines generally have the longest turnaround and can take several months from start to finish.
+Online providers are typically the fastest and may be able to get you access to your credit line within days.
+Banks and credit unions can take several weeks.

 How do repayments work?

 That depends on the type of credit line you take out and your lender.
-In some cases, your line of credit might come with a draw period, where you can withdraw the funds you need for your project while making minimal monthly payments.
-At the end of the draw period, you repay the balance in fixed installments over a term of one to 10 years.
+In some cases, your line of credit might come with a withdrawal period, where you can withdraw the funds you need for your project while making minimal monthly payments.
+At the end of the draw period, you repay the balance in fixed installments over a term of several years.

 What happens if I can’t repay my line of credit?

 It depends on the type of credit line you have and how late you are on your loan.
-Here are a few potential consequences:
+Here are a few potential consequences include:

-- Late and NSF fees.
-If you miss a repayment or it bounces, you could have to pay a late fee or nonsufficient funds (NSF) fee.
+- Getting charged late and NSF fees.
+If you miss a repayment or it bounces, you could have to pay a late fee or non-sufficient funds (NSF) fee.

-- Lose collateral.
+- Losing collateral.
 If you have a secured line of credit, your lender can seize that collateral to cover the loss.

-- Become personally responsible.
+- Becoming personally responsible.
 If you or other business owners backed the line of credit with a personal guarantee, you’re responsible for repaying the loan if your business defaults.

 Can I pay off my line of credit early?

-It depends on the lender and how your credit line works.
+It depends on the lender and how your line of credit works.
 Generally, the faster you repay your balance, the more you’ll save in interest.
-The one exception is lenders that charge flat fees instead of interest or prepayment penalties.
+The one exception is when a lender charges a flat fee instead of interest or prepayment penalties.
 In this case, it doesn’t matter how much time you take to pay it off, you’ll have to pay the same amount.

 3 alternatives to a business line of credit